-In stage 2, a child’s actions are based mainly on consideration for what other people can do for them.
+In stage 2, a child’s actions are based mainly on consideration of what other people can do for them.
 They tend to follow rules out of self-interest.

 Level 2: Conventional Morality

-Children typically reach the level 2, Conventional morality, between ages 10 and 13.
+Children typically reach level 2, Conventional Morality, between the ages of 10 and 13.
 Many individuals never move beyond this level in adulthood.
 This level includes Stage 3 and Stage 4.

-In stage 3, children are children evaluate morality based on the person’s motives behind their behavior.
-Children in this stage and can take different circumstances into account when deciding if an act was moral or not.
-Children in this stage often want to help others, can judge others’ the intentions, and can begin to develop their own ideas regarding morality.
+In stage 3, children evaluate morality based on the person’s motives behind their behavior.
+Children in this stage can take different circumstances into account when deciding if an act was moral or not.
+Children in this stage often want to help others, can judge others’ intentions, and can begin to develop their own ideas regarding morality.

-At stage 4 refers individuals become more concerned with respecting authority, maintaining social order, and doing their duty within society.
-In this stage, one considers an act morally wrong if it harms others or violates a rule or law.
+At stage 4, individuals become more concerned with respecting authority, maintaining social order, and doing their duty within society.
+In this stage, one considers an act morally wrong if it harms others or violates a rule of law.

 Level 3: Post-Conventional morality